Search

 The UTI Difference

-Besides getting to help the next generation of diesel techs learn the skills they need to grow their careers, Greg says he's looking forward to teaching at UTI because of how supportive the culture is among the professionals who work there.
+Besides helping the next generation of diesel techs learn the skills needed to grow their careers, Greg says he's looking forward to teaching at UTI because of the supportive culture among the professionals who work there.

-Coming from Greg, who has a vast array of work experiences, his positive impression of the UTI culture is encouraging for students.
+Greg has had a vast array of work experiences.
+So his positive impression of UTI’s culture is encouraging for students.

 “The culture is much better than a lot of places in terms of how people treat you and act,” Greg says.
 “Some places struggle with culture and don't treat people fairly.
 UTI is a great place to work.
 It goes back to how important professionalism is.
 You should treat everyone like a professional and expect to be treated that way.”

 Greg says graduates can look forward to plenty of opportunities in the diesel market once they've finished school.
-He says having a UTI education is undoubtedly valuable to employers.
+He says having an education from UTI is undoubtedly valuable to employers.

 “A lot of companies can't find quality mechanics right now.
 If Penske was hiring two people, and one person had a high school mechanics class, they're likely going to consider the graduate from UTI first,” Greg says.
 “They're so far advanced and have been exposed to so many different classes and different things in the industry.
 They already have a well-rounded education to get started."